lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 Before proceeding any further, verify the following requirements are met:

 - Make sure your environment consists of a single ESXi host managed by a vCenter server within a {{site.data.keyword.BluSoftlayer}} VSI or matches the [Advanced Single-Site VMware Reference Architecture ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://{DomainName}/docs/infrastructure/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.html){:new_window}.
-- Obtained a copy of AltaVault Virtual Appliance (in OVA format) and it resides on the utility server (which was provisioned when you were setting up the aforementioned VMware environment).
+- Obtained a copy of AltaVault Virtual Appliance (in OVA format) and it resides on the utility server (which was provisioned when you were setting up the previously mentioned VMware environment).
 Contact your NetApp representative for this appliance, or download a 90-day trial version on NetApp’s AltaVault website.
 - Available existing vSphere ESXi 5.5 environment @ {{site.data.keyword.BluSoftlayer}} with the minimum CPU, memory, and disk space for the AltaVault appliance.
 If you're using the trial version, the requirements are four vCPU, 24GB of memory and up to 8 TB of disk space.
 - Available 2x10Gbps NICs, which are strongly recommended within the vSphere environment.
 - Define two networks – replication and data access – within the vSphere environment in addition to the NICs.
 The replication network cannot be assigned to the same network as the data access network because it might create a loop.
 Preventing a loop is handled by ordering an additional portable IP block and is covered in the next step.